 Also, Finnick Odair.
 Easily one of the most genuinely friendly people in this series.

-Remus Lupin in Harry Potter.
+Remus Lupin.
 He's spent his entire life being shunned and ostracised due to his lycanthropy, but he's never turned against to the dark like so many of his fellow werewolves.
 Instead, he is one of the kindest, most fair-minded, good-natured people you could hope to meet.
 This is seemingly averted a little when he tries to leave his wife, Tonks, and his unborn child to go adventuring with Harry.
 However, his reasons for leaving come from his desire to protect them from the Fantastic Racism they would suffer as the family of a werewolf.
 He realises the error of his decision after a What the Hell, Hero? from Harry, returning to his family, and is ecstatic with happiness when his son is born.

 Neville Longbottom is also noteworthy.
 He really stands out by being one of the very few fleshed-out Harry Potter characters that doesn't have jerkassery as one of his flaws.